-Our program is guided by three main research activities: social theory, transdisciplinary quality standards, and case study evaluations.
-The purpose of this work is to develop theoretical and empirical foundation to advance the knowledge base on sustainability research effectiveness.
+Projects within our program are guided by three main research activities: social theory, transdisciplinary quality standards, and case study evaluations.
+The purpose of this work is to develop theoretical and empirical foundations to advance knowledge on sustainability research effectiveness.

-- Exploring Theories of Social Change as they Apply to Research and Knowledge Translation: Sustainability science emerged from the need to produce more useful scientific knowledge to facilitate sustainable development and to help generate changes in policy and practice.
-We work on strengthening the theoretical foundations for effective research practices in conjunction with empirical examination about the extent to which sustainability research is effective at contributing to change.
+Sustainability science emerged from the need to produce more useful scientific knowledge to influence policy and practice change.
+We work on strengthening the theoretical foundations for effective research practice in conjunction with empirical assessment of the societal contributions of research.

 As research approaches evolve and cross disciplinary boundaries, traditional definitions, criteria, and measures of research quality are no longer sufficient.
 The program develops and tests more appropriate assessment tools to design and evaluate inter- and transdisciplinary research.
 These activities are the focus of our project on Characterizing Transdisciplinary Research Quality for Effective Design, Implementation, and Assessment.

-We do our research in collaboration with our partners to analyze large scale research projects (Case Study Analyses of Completed International Research for development Projects), and at Royal Roads University (Case Study Analyses of Royal Roads Student Research) to acquire a better understanding of research effectiveness in a higher education context.
+We do our research in collaboration with our partners to analyze large-scale research-for-development projects (Case Study Analyses of Completed International Research-for-development Projects) and student research projects at Royal Roads University (Case Study Analyses of Royal Roads Student Research) to acquire a better understanding of research effectiveness in international development and higher education contexts.

 Together with comparative case study analyses, these activities help us understand how to Increase Effectiveness in Sustainability Research.